KM-1915/printf/README.md

-Handle the field width for non-custom conversion specifiers
+Handle the precision for non-custom conversion specifiers.